junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Tell me I'm not killing you."
 Dean growls.

 "You are not."
-Cass has to catch a breath after every few words, "You're doing the right thing."
+Cass has to catch a breath between every few words, "You're doing the right thing."
 His eyes are still closed tight, probably to hold back the pain, Dean thinks.

 "Yeah sometimes the right thing sucks."
 Dean barks, "Tell me when to stop."

-He can see the light in the syringe is already noticeably getting thinner, like he can almost vividly see the mojo tank inside Cass is getting lower as he extracts.
+He can see the light in the syringe is already getting noticeably thinner, he can almost vividly imagine the mojo tank inside Cass is getting lower as he drains.

 "Almost there."
-Cass holds both hands on the edge of the seat to prevent himself from further sliding down, but even his fingers are too weak now as a almost-human.
+Cass holds both hands on the edge of the seat to prevent himself from further sliding down, but even his fingers are too weak now to really do anything.
 His knuckles are white, more sweat pouring down.

 Dean sees it all.
 "Okay we'll call it a day."
-He decides, taking the syringe away and handing to Sam, like he can't bare to hold the damn thing one more second, like it's a criminal evidence that he's hurting Cass.
+He decides, gives up waiting for Cass' signal, taking the syringe away and handing to Sam, like he can't bear to hold the damn thing one more second, like it's a criminal evidence that he's hurting Cass.

 Cass breathes heavily, his chest rising up and down with rhythms of a tide.
-Dean feels just as shitty and hates himself.
+Dean feels just as shitty and can't stop beating himself in his mind.

 "Ready to take a walk?"
 He tries to use a light joking tone but fails, the concern and worry leak from his eyes into his voice.

 Cass finally opens his eyes and looks back.
 Dean thinks even the blue in his eyes fades somewhat with the lack of grace, but maybe it's just the effect of the light.

-Cass tries to climb out of the impala on his own but staggers, Dean lends his shoulder to help and lead him to the gate.
+Cass tries to climb out of the Impala on his own but staggers, Dean lends his shoulder to help and hold him to the gate.

 "Think you'll be alright going upstairs and coming back by yourself?"
 Dean hesitates by the edge when Cass steps onto the sand.

-Cass gives him a nod.
+Cass gives him a weak nod.
 "I'll be back as soon as possible."
-He says, and the portal lights up.
+He says, and then the portal lights up.

 Sands rise and spin like a mini-sandstorm.
-Cass lets out a moan that sounds far too similar to a suppressed silent scream, as if he is being burnt alive or torn apart by horses running different directions.
+Cass lets out a moan that sounds far too close to a suppressed silent scream, as if he is being burnt alive or torn apart by horses running different directions but uses all his power to swallow back that pain so that Dean might miss it.
+But Dean didn't.
 Dean yells his name, can't help himself from instantly reaching out a hand and almost stepping on to the sand, trying to drag Cass back down.

 "No, Dean!
 Don't!"
 Real panic echoes in Cass' voice.